bumptech/nitro/docs/nitro.md

 }
 ~~~~~

-The differences are that we're connecting to the service instead of binding,
+The differences between files are that we're connecting to the service
-then calling `nitro_send` on a fixed number of frames.
-Notice we're not
+instead of binding, then calling `nitro_send` on a fixed number of frames.
-calling `nitro_frame_destroy`; as per the frame ownership rules, `nitro_send`
+Notice we're not calling `nitro_frame_destroy`; as per the frame ownership
-is taking ownership of that frame in a zero-copy way.
+rules, `nitro_send` is taking ownership of that frame in a zero-copy way.

-We also sleep one second at the end to let the tcp socket flush before the program ends.
+We also sleep one second at the end to let the TCP socket flush before the
+program ends.

 Here's what a compile/run looks like: